Skip to main content

 Deep-Dive Questions

 We start with what the major guidelines (USPSTF, AHA, NCCN) recommend, then layer your individual risk factors on top.
-The goal is to avoid two failure modes: under-testing patients who have a real risk that the population-average guidelines miss, and over-testing patients with a high false-positive burden that creates anxiety and downstream procedures.
+The goal is to avoid two failure modes: under-testing patients who carry a risk that the population-average guidelines miss, and over-testing patients with a high false-positive burden that creates anxiety and downstream procedures.
 The conversation is often more nuanced than "you are 50, get a colonoscopy."
 We explain the reasoning, share the data, and decide together.

 The plan is a living document.
 We message you with reminders before the next screening interval.
 We update the plan when life changes - a new diagnosis in the family, a new symptom, a new medication.
 We track which labs are due, which vaccines are coming up, which specialists need re-referral.
 The point of a direct primary care practice is that prevention is not a once-a-year event.
 It is a continuous relationship.